 The obsessive inquiry in this case was not driven by a journalistic impulse for an exclusive insight into a previously unknown truth, but by a necessity to devise new methods by which we can understand, hack, and generate cracks in the culture of uninterrupted and automated production of war.

-This research was broken into eight interconnected case studies that combined form 8 chapters.
+The work is broken into eight interconnected case studies.
 In each of the chapters I reconstruct a conflict narrative by tracing a trajectory of a specific transaction that I posit eventually resulted in very real causalities without a culprit.

-Each chapter unpacks the connections between the actors in a manner that tries to cut through all established notions of The Other as enemy, arguing that The Other is always engineered and artificially manufactured in service of the conflict economy.
+Each chapter cuts through all established ideological notions of The Other, suggesting that The Other is usually engineered in service of the conflict economy.